8

 • 4

 $\begingroup$ There can definitely be differences between IHV implementations.
-It could be due to a driver bug, or different interpretations of ambiguities in the standard, or even possibly differences in how the compilers treat floating-point arithmetic, etc. Would need some more detailed debugging to understand what's going on. $\endgroup$ Aug 21, 2015 at 20:20
+It could be due to a driver bug, or different interpretations of ambiguities in the standard, or even possibly differences in how the compilers treat floating-point arithmetic, etc. Would need some more detailed debugging to understand what's going on. $\endgroup$ Commented Aug 21, 2015 at 20:20

 • 1